ogoldberg/ai-first-web-client/docs/BACKLOG.md

 ## P2: LLM-Assisted Bypass Research (New Initiative)

-**Goal:** Create a self-improving feedback loop where the LLM Browser can research its own bypass techniques when blocked.
+**Goal:** Create a self-improving feedback loop where Unbrowser can research its own bypass techniques when blocked.

 **Concept:**
-1. LLM Browser gets blocked on a site (Cloudflare, DataDome, etc.)
+1. Unbrowser gets blocked on a site (Cloudflare, DataDome, etc.)
 2. Returns structured response with research suggestions
-3. LLM uses LLM Browser to search for bypass techniques
+3. LLM uses Unbrowser to search for bypass techniques
 4. LLM synthesizes research into actionable parameters
 5. LLM retries with new parameters
-6. If successful, LLM Browser learns and persists what worked
+6. If successful, Unbrowser learns and persists what worked

 **Why This Matters:**
 - Dynamic adaptation without code changes